 Definition of Efficient Equipment

-In order for this characterization to apply, the new equipment must be a high-efficiency, variable-capacity (typically “inverter-driven” DC motor) ductless heat pump system that exceeds the current Federal Standard.
-This means the unit must meet or exceed 8.2 HSPF (heating mode) and 14 SEER (cooling mode).
+In order for this characterization to apply, the new equipment must be a high-efficiency, variable-capacity (typically “inverter-driven” DC motor) ductless heat pump system that exceeds the program minimum efficiency requirements.

-This measure only applies to the first ductless heat pump installed in a residence.

 Definition of Baseline Equipment

 In order for this characterization to apply, baseline equipment must include a permanent electric resistance heating source or a ducted air-source heat pump.
 For multifamily buildings, each residence must have existing individual heating equipment.
 Multifamily residences with central heating do not qualify for this characterization.
 Existing cooling equipment is assumed to be standard efficiency.
 Note that in order to claim cooling savings, there must be an existing air conditioning system.